commontoolsinc/labs/typescript/packages/lookslike-high-level/src/runtime/README.md

 already bound. `curried(b)` then creates a node.
 Useful to configure more general purpose modules.

+### Merging

+Sometimes we'd like to write the output of a lifted function into an existing
+cell: `merge(to, from)` is a helper to do that.
+Under the hood it copies all updates to `from` to `to`.
+It's a one-way LWR "merge".
+TODO: Build more sophisticated ones.

 ### Structured values

 Cells represent nested data, that can be directly referenced.
 Both of these